Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Urine sample cup

-Similar to Mira, the Inito device will also tell you which days you should be using a test strip and doing one of the urine tests.
-According to the Inito website, the amount of test strips you’ll need will depend on your cycle length.
+The Inito device will also tell you which days you should be using a Fertility Strip and doing one of the urine tests.
+According to the Inito website, the amount of Fertility Strips you’ll need will depend on your cycle length.
 Someone with an average 30 day cycle will need 12 to 15 test strips.

 How Does Inito Work?

-Just like Mira, Inito measures your fertility hormones by analyzing your urine tests.
+Inito measures your fertility hormones by analyzing your first morning urine.

 Here’s the steps you’ll take when using Inito: